a-franca/abf.li/_posts/2022/2022-05-26-is-there-a-perfect-keyboard.md

 image:
 ---

-Why are there so many keyboard sizes and layouts?
+Why are there so many different keyboard sizes and layouts?
 Is it possible to find the perfect keyboard?
 Will we type better or faster with a "high-end" keyboard?

-Here's my opinion:
+Here's my take:

 ![Akko Black & Pink 3084B Plus Keyboard](/assets/images/general/EF18B218-AE83-4255-8281-2F7BBD20E65F.webp){: loading="lazy" }
 *75% Keyboard Layout*

-Recently, my wife needed a new keyboard because, for the hundredth time, some keys on her macbook started to fail.
-No news here about how Apple making laptops with more than horrible keyboards.
-I remember back in 2010 when I bought my first apple laptop, and it lasted for 10 years, while my 2018 has always shown some defect, be it in the battery, or in the keys.
-It's a machine that I feel disgusted of using every day, but I'll keep doing so until it finally takes its last breath, since money doesn't grow on trees.
+Recently, my wife needed a new keyboard because, for the hundredth time, some of the keys on her Macbook started to fail.
+No news here about how Apple makes laptops with more than horrible keyboards.
+I remember when I bought my first Apple laptop in 2010, and it lasted 10 years, while my 2018 has always had some defect, be it in the battery or the keys.
+It's a machine I'm disgusted to use every day, but I'll keep using it until it finally breathes its last, because money doesn't grow on trees.

-Alright, back to my wife, she introduced me to keyboards that she found interesting, and they all had one trait in common.
-They were kind of fancy, had lots of lights, and she was recommended by one of those youtubers.
+Anyway, back to my wife, she introduced me to keyboards that she found interesting, and they all had one thing in common.
+They were kind of fancy, had a lot of lights, and they were recommended to her by one of those youtubers.

-I asked her to try out my keychron K2, and she liked really it.
-One of the things she appreciated most was it's the width of her laptop's keyboard.
-So I passed this keyboard on to her and bought another keyboard for me.
-It was her first contact with a mechanical keyboard, and it took her a few days to get used to it, but this is just an observation.
-I don't want to lead you to believe that a mechanical keyboard is or isn't better.
+I asked her to try my Keychron K2 and she really liked it.
+One of the things she appreciated most was that it's the same width as her laptop keyboard.
+So I gave it to her and bought another one for myself.
+It was her first contact with a mechanical keyboard and it took her a few days to get used to it, but this is just an observation.
+I'm not trying to tell you that a mechanical keyboard is better or not.

-Some people seem so obsessed with keyboards that they forget, in the end, what role this device will play in their day-by-day, be it an accountant, a programmer, a gamer, a student, and so on.
-Some companies put in some rgb lights on it, and voilà, this keyboard is perfect.
-In addition, I consider a disservice what some "content creators" do like making biased product reviews in exchange for some kind of compensation, mostly inducing people to buy products without considering other important aspects.
+Some people seem to be so obsessed with keyboards that they end up forgetting what role this device will play in their day-to-day life, be it as an accountant, a programmer, a gamer, a student, and so on.
+Some companies add a few RGB lights and voila, the keyboard is perfect.
+Also, I consider it a disservice what some "content creators" do, like writing biased product reviews in exchange for some kind of compensation, mostly to get people to buy products without considering other important aspects.

-Buying a keyboard, should be like buying an office chair.
-You've got to test it, find whether you like it or not, and only then buy it.
-Some questions should be asked, such as: do I suffer from a problem like tendinitis, or which layout best suits my use, or which keyboard will promote better ergonomics, or how many hours a day will I spend typing?
+Buying a keyboard should be like buying an office chair.
+You have to try it out, see if you like it or not, and then buy it.
+Some questions you should ask yourself are: do I suffer from a problem like tendonitis, or which layout will best suit my use, or which keyboard will promote better ergonomics, or how many hours a day will I spend typing?

-Above I commented that I didn't want to lead you to believe that a mechanical keyboard is better.
-For instance, if you have a problem with chronic hand pain due to repetitive strain, no mechanical keyboard will solve this problem.
-If you use the xpto switch, it won't make you type faster or better.
-In the case of switches, for example, this is more related to the feeling on you fingers when typing and does not provide any significant improvement, unless if you are a gamer and need the actuation point to be faster.
-Probably this is one of the cases where you'll might want to look for a keyboard that makes you pronate your hands less, or a ortholinear keyboard.
+I said above that I didn't want to mislead you into thinking that a mechanical keyboard is better.
+For example, if you have a problem with chronic hand pain due to repetitive strain, no mechanical keyboard is going to solve that problem.
+Using the x or y switch won't make you type faster or better.
+In the case of switches, for example, this has more to do with how your fingers feel when you type, and will not provide a significant improvement unless you are a gamer and need the trigger point to be faster.
+This is probably one of those cases where you'll want to look for a keyboard that makes you pronate your hands less, or an ortholinear keyboard.

-In fact, most people suffer from using a keyboard due to bad habits and, perhaps, because there is a historical legacy linked to how the **qwert** layout was developed to optimize the working mechanism of the typewriters.
+In fact, most people suffer from using a keyboard because of bad habits and perhaps a historical legacy related to how the **qwert** layout was designed to optimize the working mechanism of typewriters.

 ![Akko Black & Pink 3084B Plus Keyboard](/assets/images/general/6E55DD91-45EA-4D00-B869-BB5679934C12.webp){: loading="lazy" }
 *Keyboard Layout Comparison*